Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Each employee contains within himself or herself the driving force to bring about Daicel’s future as laid out in the company’s Long-Term Vision and Mid-Term Management Strategy.

-“My Action Declaration” states that it will be the common basis for action of both workers and managers and identifies what individual employees want to do in various situations in their lives and how they want to bring it about.
+Based on the principle of People-Centered Management, labor and management are working together on a variety of policies in order to enable diverse employees to grow while enjoying a sense of their own presence and accomplishment.
+They also intend to devise a corporate culture that creates an employee-friendly working environment.
+Diverse work styles and values exist among our employees, and each employee’s idea of happiness is different.
+The decision to create an environment in which employees can exercise their individuality and have both labor and management support employees in exercising their individuality was announced in “My Action Declaration.”
+This declaration states that it will be the common basis for action of both workers and managers and identifies what individual employees want to do in various situations in their lives and how to achieve their goals.
 The task set out for each employee is to state what he or she wants to do in the four fields of work style, life, wellness, and society and to make a declaration to that effect.

 My Action Declaration